gravitational/workshop/docker.md

 **Build arguments**

-Sometimes it is helpful to supply arguments during build process, for example user ID to create inside the container.
+Sometimes it is helpful to supply arguments during build process (for example, user ID to create inside the container).
 We can supply build arguments as flags to `docker build`:

 ```bash